zzhenney/Infix-Calculator/README.md

 # Infix Calculator

-An GUI infix calculator built primarily using a hashmap, stacks, and operator subclasses.
+An GUI calculator built primarily using a hashmap, stacks, and operator subclasses.
 ### Build Instructions

 By using the provided build files, this project can easily be compiled and executed from the command line.